MikiMiller95/Homeostatic-Tunable-Assemblies/Figure2_row3/README.md

 The old single-pulse runner, pattern-completion runner, and spiking-inset plotting file are not needed for these panels and are therefore not included.

 ## Required reference files
 Coordinates for the simulated line attractor can be found in the following text files.
-If you wish to rerun and obtain these coordinates yourself, you just need to resimulate all of the initial conditions in the asynchronous state after some burnin.
+If you wish to rerun and obtain these coordinates yourself, you just need to rerun the simulations for all of the initial conditions in the asynchronous state after some burnin.
 These text files are just to plot the line attractor for reference to see the drift along the line while perturbing the system.

 - `final_wEE_list_simulation.txt`
 - `final_wEI_list_simulation.txt`